JunksTester/ClarkCoAnalysis/README.md

              By controlling for the voting type, since it is marked on the ballots, we can make this analysis only sensitive to individual tabulators.

+# Results
-Results    -- Our results, which are best shown with the attached histogram plot,
+-- Our results, which are best shown with the attached histogram plot,
-             show that the `Early Voting' and `Election Day' votes have been manipulated.
+             show that the 'Early Voting' and 'Election Day' votes have been manipulated.
              The multimodal nature of the manipulation is observable so we do not need to compute additional statistical tests to prove its existence.
-             We also find that the `Mail' votes are not manipulated.
+             We also find that the 'Mail' votes are not manipulated.
-             We find that the manipulation in `Early Voting' and `Election Day' are effectively identical and that they have three distributions:
+             We find that the manipulation in 'Early Voting' and 'Election Day' are effectively identical and that they have three distributions:

                   Distribution A: The central unmanipulated distribution.